Rain energy could become an emerging renewable fuel sourceFebruary 20, 2020

 Rain energy production involves harnessing the kinetic energy from falling raindrops so that it can be converted into usable electric energy.
 The idea behind this concept is that surface charge builds on a device as it is struck by the falling raindrops.
 That surface charge is then discharged as the water spreads and connects two electrodes.

 This oft-ignored power generation technique has considerable potential in parts of the world that see considerable rainfall every year.
 Attempts toward harnessing rain energy are already underway.
 Some of the most recent breakthroughs in this area have occurred in the United States and Hong Kong.

-Researchers from those countries have managed to generate 140 volts of power from a single raindrop.
+Researchers from those countries have managed to generate 140 volts of power (according to the original research paper) from a single raindrop.
 That is enough power to light 100 LED lights for a few moments.

 While this concept is far from new, prior efforts to generate electricity using rainfall have produced limited results.
 This is primarily the result of the restrictions of the technology and materials that were used in the effort.